abdou-4/SOC-home-lab/README.md

 ![Alt text](ScreenShots/ipfire_rules.png?raw=true "screenshot of the firewall rules (ipfire)")

+### Agents Deployment

+Agents were deployed on all endpoint VMs (Windows Server 2019, Ubuntu Server, Windows 10 LTSC) to enable centralized monitoring:

+- **Wazuh agents** installed on each endpoint, configured to communicate with the Wazuh manager at `192.168.30.3` (port 1514/1515).
+Agents were registered and started.
+- **Security Onion Elastic Agents** installed on each endpoint, automatically enrolling with the Fleet Server at `192.168.30.2:8220` using the official MSI and Linux installer.
+- To reach the Security Onion web interface was from the management VM i need to  change it's firewall rules using the command `sudo so-firewall includehost analyst 192.168.30.4` then `sudo so-firewall apply` to apply the changes
+- Required firewall rules (ports 1514, 1515, 8220, 8443, 5055) were already opened in IPFire between the server zone (BLUE) and monitoring zone (GREEN).

+All endpoints now forward logs and telemetry to both monitoring platforms.

 ### Initial Setup & Challenges

 During the build, several typical enterprise‑grade issues were encountered and resolved: